homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 Mrs. Hunt and three or four of her friends bought checks and for a while the game went along as usual with none of them winning or losing much.
 Then Hunt, who was playing at Joe’s table, sent some drinks over to his wife’s crowd and after they’d drunk them, they seemed to have a little more courage.
 One of the men in the gang said to Mrs. Hunt, he said:

-“T’ve got an idear.
+“I’ve got an idear.
 Instead of us all piking along with dollar checks, let’s the five of us buy a couple of stacks of five-dollar checks and you play them and we will split.”

 So Mrs. Hunt asked why she should play them and he said because it was her birthday.